-Another translation of "Dukkha", rather than "suffering", is "misalignment" largely between egos versus our true or original nature.
-Other interpretations of Dukkha are that life is pervaded by dissatisfaction, unsatisfactory experience, anguish, and misery.
-These are fueled by delusions stemming from habitual discursive thinking stimulated by correlated subconscious emotions such as anger, hatred, greed, attachment, clinging, ignorance, sloth, and anxious worry, intertwined with the effects of jealousy, envy, avarice and pride.
+One interpretation of Dukkha or suffering is that your ordinary experience is pervaded by dissatisfaction, anguish, and misery, due largely to "misalignment" between your egocentric understanding and your true or original nature.
+The misalignment itself is caused by delusions stemming from your habitual discursive thinking stimulated by correlated and partly subconscious emotions such as anger, hatred, greed, attachment, clinging, ignorance, sloth, and anxious worry, intertwined with the effects of jealousy, envy, avarice and pride.

 The Four Noble Truths are a diagnosis, and the 8-Fold Path is the prescription; The Heart Sutra and the Metta Sutra also respectively diagnose and prescribe, but in more detail, about a page each.
 You can find these and other Sutras easily, searching by title on the web.

 Other principles of Buddhism include no self (anatta), transience of experience and impermanence (anicca), emptiness (nirvana), and causation (karma).
-No self means simply that beings and things are interdependent and changing; independent beings and things are only imagined by our mind's thinking and used in our communications, including writing.
+No self means simply that beings and things are interdependent and changing; independent beings and things exist only in our imagination that is used in our mind's thinking and our communications, including writing.
 Experience however is always changing.
 Impermanence means everything changes, including our egocentric notions of how things are, what this is, and who is.
 Emptiness defies logical interpretation; but is the truth of our experience, and even of physical energy/matter.
 Causation, or karma, implies that things happens due to prior causes and conditions.

 Buddhist practice engenders awakening and liberation.
 Buddhas awaken to unsurpassed, complete, perfect enlightenment, i.e., Buddha's enlightenment.
-Many others experience gradual awakenings and increasing openness over the years, as well as a subtly increasing sense of transparency within ourselves and our practice, and a sense of being increasingly permeated by the sweet energies of nature, nirvana, and emptiness.
+Many of us experience gradual awakenings and increasing openness trom time to time, as well as a subtly increasing sense of transparency within ourselves and our practice, and a sense of being increasingly permeated by the sweet energies of nature, nirvana, and emptiness.

 Buddhism is relatively free of rules and beliefs.
-Instead Buddha urged students to practice relying on their own experience.
+Instead Buddha urged students to rely on their own experience in deciding their practice.
 Practice in general can be described as what one does with respect to one's changing understandings of life's principles.

-"Spiritual practice is not some kind of striving to produce enlightenment, but an expression of the enlightenment already inherent in all things" is from Eihei Dogen's book "Beyond Thinking", edited by Kazuaki Tanahashi."
+"Spiritual practice is not some kind of striving to produce enlightenment, but an expression of the enlightenment already inherent in all things" (from Eihei Dogen's book "Beyond Thinking", edited by Kazuaki Tanahashi).
 Just after his enlightenment and attainment of Buddha nature, Buddha purportedly said something like "it is wonderful that all things, and all beings, are enlightenment".